douglasgreen/content/notes.md

 4. Add diff count to change count.
 5. When change count exceeds a threshold of 20%, automatic version.

+## Like filesystem

+The unique name is like a filesystem.
+In fact, storing documents in a hierarchy is also like a filesystem.
+The filesystem doesn't care what's in the document and can copy folders.
+That is a separation of concerns between document storage and document definition just like this system.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html